 Other items that we evaluate in a business combination include identifiable intangible assets, capital lease assets and obligations and goodwill.
 Identifiable intangible assets are typically assumed contracts, including ground and retail leases and management and franchise agreements, which are recorded at fair value.
 Above-market and below-market contract values are based on the present value of the difference between contractual amounts to be paid pursuant to the contracts acquired and our estimate of the fair value of contract rates for corresponding contracts measured over the period equal to the remaining non-cancelable term of the contract.
-Intangible assets are amortized using the straight-line method over the remaining non-cancelable term of the related agreements.
-Capital lease obligations that are assumed as part of the acquisition of a leasehold interest are measured at fair value and included as debt on the accompanying balance sheet and we record the corresponding right-to-use assets.
+Intangible assets are amortized using the straight-line method over the remaining non-cancelable term of the contract.
+Intangible assets are amortized using the straight-line method over the remaining non-cancelable term of the corresponding right-to-use assets.
 Classification of a lease does not change if it is part of a business combination.
 In making estimates of fair values for purposes of allocating purchase price, we may utilize a number of sources that may be obtained in connection with the acquisition or financing of a property and other market data, including third-party appraisals and valuations.
 In certain situations, a deferred tax liability may be created due to the difference between the fair value and the tax basis of the asset at the acquisition date.
-Any consideration paid in excess of the net fair value of the identifiable assets and liabilities acquired would be recorded to goodwill.
+Any consideration paid in excess of the net fair value of the identifiable assets and liabilities acquired to goodwill.
 In very limited circumstances, we may record a bargain purchase gain if the consideration paid is less than the net fair value of the assets and liabilities acquired.
 Furthermore, acquisition-related costs, such as due diligence, legal and accounting fees, are not capitalized or applied in determining the fair value of the acquired assets.